oroinc/documentation/user_guide/workflow_management.rst

 .. note::

-    This only means that more complex workflows that require the the features shall be defined in the course of integration.
-This in way effect your ability to use them in the UI.
+    This only means that more complex workflows that require the features shall be defined in the course of integration.
+This effects your ability to use them in the UI.

 Workflows Visualization
 -----------------------